Charity reveals abuse incident in Malawi

 The charity said it took "swift and appropriate action" to help the girl.

-Tearfund added said it was "deeply saddened" by the incident.
+Tearfund added it was "deeply saddened" by the incident.

 The Scottish government said International Development Minister Alasdair Allan had since met with Tearfund to "discuss their response".